 Small SaaS startups sometimes place the responsibility of creating content on one of the founders, supported by a small team of new recruits.

-Statistics show that 32% of all B2B organizations don’t have full-time content marketing staff.
-26% of these organizations only have one person in charge of their content marketing.
+Content Marketing Institute data shows that 32 percent of all B2B organizations don’t have full-time content marketing staff.
+26 percent of these organizations only have one person in charge of their content marketing.

 While they’re capable of creating high-quality content that screams authority, it takes away valuable time they could’ve spent on other high-level tasks.
 This includes software development, client relationship management, and branding.